 As of December 31, 2020, our total cash and current financial investments (defined as cash and cash equivalents and current financial investments) equaled EUR 8 061 million, an increase of EUR 2 054 million, compared to EUR 6 007 million as of December 31, 2019.
-The increase was primarily attributable to net cash inflow from operating activities of EUR 1 759 million and proceeds from long-term borrowings of EUR 1595 million, partially offset by capital expenditure of EUR 479 million, and payment of long-term borrowings of EUR 234 million.
+The increase was primarily attributable to net cash inflow from operating activities of EUR 1 759 million and proceeds from long-term borrowings of EUR 1 595 million, partially offset by capital expenditure of EUR 479 million, repayment of long-term borrowings of EUR 246 million, and payment of principal portion of lease liabilities of EUR 234 million.
 As of December 31, 2018, our total cash and current financial investments equaled EUR 6 873 million.